 Image description: Jaya leaflets in front of Vons grocery store to promote Food Empowerment Project's "Shame on Safeway" campaign.

-Also before my crossover into the nonprofit sector, I was the Public Affairs Manager at APCO Worldwide, a globally renowned communications consultancy.
+Also before my crossover into the nonprofit sector, I was a Public Affairs Manager at APCO Worldwide, a globally renowned communications consultancy.
 I started as an intern then quickly ascended several levels—the organization was great about rewarding initiative with growth opportunities.
 APCO set a high bar.
 Whereas I encountered so much sexism, racism, and gender and racial inequity in the nonprofit sector, APCO taught me what an ideal company culture should look like.
 From that job I took many valuable lessons that still guide me to this day.

 Image description: Jaya fulfills one of her lifelong dreams of visiting the sand dunes at Death Valley.

 I'm a two-time whistleblower, once during #MeToo.
 I've been subject to the gamut of gender and racial discrimination, bullying, sexual harassment, and retaliation throughout my career, but, thankfully, I'm good at turning lemons into lemonade.
 It's these experiences that led me to draft one of the most protective anti-discrimination and -harassment policies in the nonprofit animal advocacy movement, which defined my people-centered and empathic management approach, and which motivated me to offer the specific kinds of skill-sharing and coaching services I'm offering today.